ThailerL/glass-garden/README.md

 docker run -p 3000:3000  ghcr.io/thailerl/glass-garden:latest
 ```

 Then visit `http://localhost:3000`.
-If you are not accessing the website from `localhost` (i.e. it is running on a separate server), then you will need to set up a reverse proxy with HTTPS container functionality requires a secure context to work.
+If you are not accessing the website from `localhost` (i.e. it is running on a separate server), then you will need to set up a reverse proxy with HTTPS as the app requires a secure context to work.

 ## Developing